DeeDaniels/Codewars/README.md

 # Codewars
-This is a collectionof my daily Codewar exercises.
+This is a collection of my daily Codewar exercises.